ilyasidk/ml-pid-optimization/REPRODUCIBILITY.md

 To verify that results match:

 1. Run full reproduction
-2. Compare metrics with those in `paper/research_paper.md`
+2. Compare metrics with those in paper (paper.md)
 3. Check that plots are similar to `results/*.png`

 **Note:** Small differences (< 1%) are possible due to library version or environment differences, but main results should match.